Who Am I?

 It is important to know the credentials of any mental health professional.

-I am an MBACP Member, and I trained in a foundation of Humanistic theory at The Gestalt Centre (London, UK) before continuing and completing my BSc in Humanistic Counselling at The Metanoia Institute (London, UK).
-I currently have a total of four years of university level training in counselling, and many more hours and days of CPD in various issues in mental health.
+I am a BACP Member, and I trained in a foundation of Humanistic theory at The Gestalt Centre (London, UK) before continuing and completing my BSc in Humanistic Counselling at The Metanoia Institute (London, UK).
+I currently have a total of four years of university level training in counselling, and many more hours and days of CPD in various issues surrounding mental health.

 As a BACP member, I am continually reading, researching, and training in the latest techniques to support my clients.
 I also receive clinical supervision as part of my requirements to uphold my standards of counselling.